adasomg/ana/README.md

 (qmap a b (+ c 20)) ; => {:a a :b b :c (+ c 20)}
 ```
 ## qstr
+In clojure usually you'll use `str` to build simple strings.
+It makes for nasty looking code.
+Especially when you need to escape double quotes.
+We can use `format` but it's usually overkill.
+`qstr` like javascript's template strings lets you easily insert clojure values into strings.
+Being a macro, you don't suffer a runtime penalty vs. using `str`.
 ```clojure
 ;; ~ is like unquote in a syntax-quoted form
 (qstr "console.log(~A)") ; => (str "console.log(" A ")")